kserve/website/docs/modelserving/v1beta1/sklearn/v2/README.md

-# Deploy sklearn-learn models with InferenceService
+# Deploy Scikit-learn models with InferenceService

 This example walks you through how to deploy a `scikit-learn` model leveraging the `v1beta1` version of the `InferenceService` CRD.